-- All individuals being referred need to be available to attend a two hour appointment during office hours
+- All individuals being referred need to be available to attend a two-hour virtual appointment during office hours

-- All referrals are made with the acknowledgement that The Hampton Trust will make contact with the partner/ex-partner of the person being referred
+- All referrals are made with the acknowledgement that Hampton Trust will contact the partner/ex-partner of the person being referred

 See for yourself how the work of the Hampton Trust has transformed lives for the better